alex-ber/ScrapyCourse/README.rst

 From the directory with setup.py

-python setup test #run all tests
+python setup.py test #run all tests

 pytest